 And here is an etiquette lesson on using the term mate in Australia.

-We are currently at a ski in ski out at Smiggins Hotel and Lodges in the Perisher Valley.
-We cannot keep away and will also elsewhere in December-January.
-This is the other thing that you can count on hearing at the Australian ski fields; where everyone will be skiing over the January period.
+We cannot keep away and will also ski elsewhere in December-January.
+This is the other thing that you can count on hearing at the Australian ski fields; ‘where’ everyone will be skiing over the January period.
 With Vail, Colorado having purchased Perisher Valley and offering the reciprocal tickets then you can guess that many are US bound.
 I will repeat, Australians would be the best ski customers anywhere in the world as they seek to discover places other people haven’t been to yet.
 I will say it again, Australians love their snowsports.

 We nearly didn’t come this year because we know that the cost is ridiculous, but then living in Australia is expensive.
 Have a look at my article in Business Insider, What it costs to live for a month in Sydney, Australia However if you want to see the realities of living in a beautiful country.

 When we both starting watching the snow cams daily, listened to friends who had just been down or were about to go, we relented and booked.